fretbuzz/mimir_snakemake_t2/README.md

 This demo will walk through installing the necessary dependencies, acquiring example data (including a pretrained model and a short pcap file), running the pipeline, and examining the output.
 For a full description of system components and functionality, please see the Wiki.

-Here's an asciicast of setting up and running the demo on a new Ubuntu 16.04 VM:
+Here's an asciicast of setting up and running the demo on a new Ubuntu 16.04 VM (script can be found [here](https://github.com/fretbuzz/mimir_v2/wiki/Script-from-video-of-Setting-up-and-Running-the-Demo)):
 [![Asciicast of setting up and running the demo](https://asciinema.org/a/249574.svg)](https://asciinema.org/a/249574)